DMR-Database/database-tools/README.md

 <br>
 </p>
 <hr>
-<h2 id="english">Brandmeister database tools for Ailunce, Anytone and Tytera
+<h2 id="english">DMR user database tools for Ailunce, Anytone and Tytera
 </h2>
 <li>
-<a href="https://github.com/BM-Database/database-tools/blob/master/Ailunce%20HD1-AdresTool-v%202.00.rar?raw=true">Ailunce HD1 AdresTool v2.00</a>
+<a href="https://github.com/DMR-Database/database-tools/blob/master/Ailunce%20HD1-AdresTool-v%202.00.rar?raw=true">Ailunce HD1 AdresTool v2.00</a>
 </li>
 <li>
-<a href="https://github.com/BM-Database/database-tools/blob/master/Anytone%20AdresTool%20v%202.00.rar?raw=true">Anytone AdresTool v2.00</a>
+<a href="https://github.com/DMR-Database/database-tools/blob/master/Anytone%20AdresTool%20v%202.00.rar?raw=true">Anytone AdresTool v2.00</a>
 </li>
 <li>
-<a href="https://github.com/BM-Database/database-tools/blob/master/TyteraFlashTool%20v2.00-KD4Z.rar?raw=true">TyteraFlashTool v2.00</a>
+<a href="https://github.com/DMR-Database/database-tools/blob/master/TyteraFlashTool%20v2.00-KD4Z.rar?raw=true">TyteraFlashTool v2.00</a>
 </li>
 <li>
-<a href="https://github.com/BM-Database/database-tools/raw/master/UserDB-FlashTool-v%202.00-mini-NL.rar">UserDB FlashTool v2.00 mini</a>
+<a href="https://github.com/DMR-Database/database-tools/raw/master/UserDB-FlashTool-v%202.00-mini-NL.rar">UserDB FlashTool v2.00 mini</a>
 </li>
 <li>
-<a href="https://github.com/BM-Database/database-tools/blob/master/Tytera-2017%20UserDbTool%20-%202.00.rar?raw=true">Tytera-2017 UserDbTool v2.00</a>
+<a href="https://github.com/DMR-Database/database-tools/blob/master/Tytera-2017%20UserDbTool%20-%202.00.rar?raw=true">Tytera-2017 UserDbTool v2.00</a>
 </li>
 <br>
 <b>Ailunce HD1</b>
 <br>
-The Ailunce HD1 AdresTool v2.00 by the BrandMeister User Database Team, can be used to download the latest user database directly from github.
+The Ailunce HD1 AdresTool v2.00 by the DMR User Database Team, can be used to download the latest user database directly from github.
 <br><br>
 <b>Anytone</b>
 <br>
-The Anytone AdresTool v2.00 by the BrandMeister User Database Team, can be used to download the latest user database directly from github.
+The Anytone AdresTool v2.00 by the DMR User Database Team, can be used to download the latest user database directly from github.
 <br><br>
 <b>Tytera MD380 & MD390</b>
 <br>
-The TyteraFlashTool v2.00 KD4Z made by KG5RKI and modified by the BrandMeister User Database Team, can be used to download/flash firmware and to download/flash the latest user database directly from github.
+The TyteraFlashTool v2.00 KD4Z made by KG5RKI and modified by the DMR User Database Team, can be used to download/flash firmware and to download/flash the latest user database directly from github.
 <br><br>
-The UserDB FlashTool v2.00 mini by the BrandMeister User Database Team, can be used to download and flash the latest user database directly from github.
+The UserDB FlashTool v2.00 mini by the DMR User Database Team, can be used to download and flash the latest user database directly from github.
 <br><br>
 <b>Tytera MD-2017</b>
 <br>
-The Tytera-2017 UserDbTool v2.00 by the BrandMeister User Database Team, can be used to download the latest user database directly from github.
+The Tytera-2017 UserDbTool v2.00 by the DMR User Database Team, can be used to download the latest user database directly from github.
 <br>
 <hr>
-<h2 id="dutch">Brandmeister database tools voor Ailunce, Anytone en Tytera
+<h2 id="dutch">DMR user database tools voor Ailunce, Anytone en Tytera
 </h2>
 <li>
 <a href="https://github.com/BM-Database/database-tools/blob/master/Ailunce%20HD1-AdresTool-v%202.00.rar?raw=true">Ailunce HD1 AdresTool v2.00</a>